Jyothismaria/Pothole_Detection_Classification/README.md

 ### Large Dataset Training

-- The zipped folder (`Pothole Detection.v1i.yolov11.zip`) was used to train a larger pothole detection model on a more extensive dataset
+- The zipped folder (`Pothole Detection.v1i.yolov11.zip`) was used to train a larger pothole detection model on a more extensive dataset.
+Not uploaded in github due to large size.
+But can be loaded through roboflow.
+Look at `detection` for the code.

 ## Results